 Many will rightfully ask, “So why were you on a plane then, dumbass?”
 Fair question, but it wasn’t for a vacation.
 Or a press trip.

-My daughter has to move out of her college apartment the end of this month and since her internship she got hired for with Disney is on hold, we are getting her moved out and bringing her back to Mexico for a while to live with us.
+My daughter has to move out of her college apartment at the end of this month and since her internship she got hired for with Disney is on hold, we are getting her moved out and bringing her back to Mexico for a while to live with us.
 Also, my wife’s visa needed to be renewed (which requires leaving the country).
 Even if we had a car, it would be a very long trip to try to drive from central Mexico all the way to Florida.

 We are voluntarily quarantining for two weeks in an empty house in Tampa starting now, so this is not exactly a trip to the beach.
 We reluctantly booked a flight from Leon/Guanajuato to Tampa via Dallas to get to where we needed to be to take care of family affairs.